reige15/Reige-Portfolio/README.md

 ## Portfolio

 # General Government Debt
-From 2000- 2018 debt in 30 countries has varied greatly.
+From 2000- 2018 debt to GDP in 30 countries has varied greatly.
 Below is a representation and data:

-<iframe src="https://data.oecd.org/chart/69Gn" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/69Gn" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2015</a></iframe>

 <div class="flourish-embed flourish-chart" data-src="visualisation/4282710"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+# Debt-to-GDP Ratio by Country
+The debt to GDP ratio in each of the 30 countries has been vast and fast growing for some.
+Using this chart, we are able to see how th GDP to debt ratio has changed year over year bu country.
+<div class="flourish-embed flourish-chart" data-src="visualisation/4283098"><script src="https://public.flourish.studio/resources/embed.js"></script></div>